Skip to main content

 3. Vitamin D analogues

 You shouldn’t apply vitamin D analogues to more than 30% of your body at once.
 Too much can cause hormonal imbalances.
-The most common side effect of these medications is skin irritation on and around the treatment area.
+The most common side effect of these medications is skin irritation at and around the treatment area.

 4. Combination steroid and vitamin D analogue creams